32nd G8 summit: Israel–Lebanon crisis

-The agenda set up by Russian President Vladimir Putin was largely overshadowed by the continuing violence in Israel and Lebanon.
+The agenda set up by Russian president Vladimir Putin was largely overshadowed by the continuing violence in Israel and Lebanon.
 On 16 July, the leaders of the G8 nations agreed on a statement calling for an end to the fighting and the release of the Israeli soldiers.
 The leaders did not, however, go as far as calling for a ceasefire.

 Citizens' responses and authorities' counter-responses

 During the week leading up to the summit (7–11 July), police in Moscow, St Petersburg and elsewhere around Russia detained somewhere between a few dozen to possibly two hundred human rights and political activists.
 Many of them were sentenced to ten days' imprisonment, preventing them from participating in protests surrounding the official summit.
 The Russian Deputy Internal Minister Alexander Chekalin said that the allegations of harassment were "from the realms of supposition" and that the police's actions were "commensurate with the situation at hand".

-Cherie Blair, wife of the British Prime Minister and a human rights lawyer, slipped out of the summit in order to meet with local human rights groups and offer them free legal advice.
+Cherie Blair, wife of the British prime minister and a human rights lawyer, slipped out of the summit to meet with local human rights groups and offer them free legal advice.
 Her leaving the summit was officially endorsed by Downing Street, and has reportedly furthered a rift between Britain and Russia.